 “I will bring distress on mankind, so that they shall walk like the blind, because they have sinned against the LORD; their blood shall be poured out like dust, and their flesh like dung.”

-Our _ONLY_ hope in life is found in Jesus.
+Our ONLY hope in life is found in Jesus.
 Solely and wholly.
-Only in Him will we find rescue from God’s just and consuming wrath.
+Only in Him will be find rescue from God’s just and consuming wrath.

 * Holy God,

-We come before You today, reading from Your word here in Zephaniah; Lord and we would pray that please, in Your mercy and grace, please open our eyes to see, our ears to hear, our hearts to understand what You want us to know today.
+In Your mercy and grace, please open our eyes to see, our ears to hear, our hearts to understand what You are saying here in Zephaniah.

-Often we put aside what we don’t like to hear.
-Please stop this behaviour if it is in us.
-Mark us as a faithful and humble and MEEK people, who submit themselves under You, under Your will, hearing Your word.
+Please mark us as a faithful and humble and meek people, who submit themselves under You, under Your will.

-Please write Your word on our hearts Lord God, this day and onwards.
+Please write Your word on our hearts today Lord God.